On Privacy Weaknesses and Vulnerabilities in Software Systems: Common privacy threats in software applications

 \subsection{A taxonomy of common privacy threats}

 We have built a taxonomy of common privacy threats upon the well-established privacy threats taxonomy described in \cite{Stallings2019}.
-This taxonomy was originally proposed by \cite{Solove2006a} which covers privacy of individuals through the conception of laws.
-This taxonomy cover cases which are mainly caused by physical activities which violate privacy of individuals (e.g., a newspaper reports the name of a rape victim, or a company sells its members' personal information despite promising not to do so) \citep{Solove2006a}.
-This taxonomy has been considered as one of the comprehensive taxonomies that emphasise on privacy threats.
-Later, \cite{Stallings2019} adapted Solove's taxonomy to the context of information systems.
+The taxonomy was originally proposed by \cite{Solove2006a}.
+It covers privacy violations of individuals that are caused by physical activities (e.g. a newspaper reports the name of a rape victim, or a company sells its members' personal information despite promising not to do so).
+Later, \citeauthor{Stallings2019} adapted the concept from \cite{Solove2006a} to build the taxonomy of privacy threats for information systems.
 However, Stallings's taxonomy covers privacy threats in a generic and rather abstract level.
-Thus, we tailored this taxonomy and refined it into a more concrete version that addresses privacy threats in software engineering.
+Thus, we tailored this taxonomy and refined it into a more concrete version that addresses privacy threats in SE.
 The taxonomy consists of four categories of privacy threats: information collection, information processing, information dissemination and invasions (see Figure \ref{fig:AOC-vulnerabilities}).
 Each of these groups contains different subcategories covering relevant harmful privacy threats.
 The yellow boxes in Figure \ref{fig:AOC-vulnerabilities} represent the categories and subcategories included in the original taxonomy.

 After identifying the privacy threats in the explanatory study, we classified those threats into two groups: vulnerabilities and compliance.
-Privacy vulnerabilities refer to technical issues, flaws or errors that lead to privacy exploits in software applications and platforms.
-Compliance addresses the privacy threats which are related to the individual rights and the governance of personal data.
-We then expanded the Stallings's taxonomy by mapping the privacy threats in the vulnerabilities group into their relevant subcategories in the original taxonomy (i.e., blue boxes in Figure \ref{fig:AOC-vulnerabilities}).
+Privacy vulnerabilities refer to technical issues, flaws or errors that lead to privacy exploits in software applications.
+Compliance addresses the privacy threats related to the individual rights and the governance of personal data.
+We then expanded the Stallings's taxonomy by mapping the privacy threats in the vulnerabilities group into their relevant subcategories in the original taxonomy (i.e. blue boxes in Figure \ref{fig:AOC-vulnerabilities}).
 However, the privacy threats in the compliance group have not been addressed in any groups in the original taxonomy.
 Thus, we propose the compliance group as an extension to the original taxonomy (see Figure \ref{fig:AOC-compliance}).
 This group is discussed in details in Section \ref{subsec:compliance}.
-The full taxonomy is available at \citep{rep-pkg-privul}.
+The full taxonomy is available at \cite{rep-pkg-privul}.